 In 1971, Pininfarina designer Paolo Martin introduced the Fiat 130 Coupe.
 It was one of two large coupés styled by Pininfarina in the 1970s, the other being the Rolls-Royce Camargue.

 Hidden beneath its sharp, attention-grabbing lines, this two-door four-seater, featured a 3.2-litre, two overhead-cam V6 engine, with all-independent suspension and four-wheel disc brakes.
-Producing a maximum of 165bhp, the powerplant was developed by a noted Ferrari engine master, engineer Aurelio Lampredi.
+Producing 165bhp, the powerplant was developed by a noted Ferrari engine master, engineer Aurelio Lampredi.

 – Interior reupholstered in dark grey velour, with new carpet